splunk/splunk-operator/docs/PremiumApps.md

   finalizers:
   - enterprise.splunk.com/delete-pvc
 spec:
-  clusterMasterRef:
+  ClusterManagerRef:
     name: cm-es
   replicas: 3
 ```

-#### Special consideration while using ssl enabled mode of strict
+#### Special consideration while using ssl enabled mode of strict in SHC

-In this example scope=premiumApps, type=EnterpriseSecurity, sslEnablement=strict

-For using the strict mode, a SHC bootstrap step is required so the SHC has Splunk Web SSL enabled.
+For using the strict mode, following additional steps are required so that SHC has Splunk Web SSL enabled.
+This step is necessary before you can install ES app with strict mode of sslEnablement.
+Alternatively, if you are managing enableSplunkWebSSL setting outside of Operator scope by pushing an app bundle through deployer, then you can skip all these steps.

 Steps:
-1. Create a shc app that contain an app with its local/web.conf setting enableSplunkWebSSL=true
+1. Create a shc app (call it shccoreapp.spl) that contains a local/web.conf setting with `enableSplunkWebSSL=true`
+2. Plase this app under security-team-apps/coreapps in your s3 bucket.
-2. Deploy this app through app framework cluster scope.
+3. Use the following YAML file as an example to deploy this app through app framework.
-3. Use the extraEnv:SPLUNK_HTTP_ENABLESSL with value true
+4. Note: you also need to include the extraEnv:SPLUNK_HTTP_ENABLESSL with value true in the YAML.
+This step will be revised in upcoming releases so it may not be needed as you are already pushing a web.conf with ssl setting.

 Following is an example to enable Splunk Web SSL through operator on SHC: